 It’s also advisable to install a comprehensive antivirus.
 Ensure that you toggle on the Safe Browsing feature on it.

 Overwhelmed by an email attachment you were not expecting?
 Think twice before opening such attachments as this is one of the common ways to offload malware in your system.

 Malicious e-mails usually seem to convey a rather exciting proposal and are most likely to have spell and other formatting errors.

 Even if you are sure of the source, it’s always better to scan the attachments for malware before actually opening it.

 Malware is often injected via public Wi-Fi and as such, it’s advisable to use a VPN.
 This will help you prevent NukeBot from infecting your device.

-Look out for odd behavior and ensure that you switch on the two-factor authentication for all the third party apps.
-Furthermore, it’s also advisable to use a security app for the mobile devices as well.
+Look out for odd behavior and ensure that you switch on the two-factor authentication for all the third-party apps.
+Furthermore, it’s also advisable to use a security app for mobile devices as well.

 The aforementioned steps will not only help you prevent a NukeBot attack but will also safeguard you from other malware with similar traits.

 As this malware’s point of entry is regularly the e-mail, you should also consider installing one of the best e-mail scanning software for your PC.

 If you’ve been a victim of this NukeBot virus or if you have any other suggestions on how to tackle this problem, tell us everything about it in a comment below.